 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
 It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 Biofreeze is recommended for those who have had a recent neck injury or sudden onset pain.
 Highly recommended for early treatment of whiplash.

-Elasto-Gel Cervical Collar can be used for heat or cold therapy for the neck and upper shoulder area.
-This is a great wrap to use with the longissimus capitis as it covers the muscle.
+Elasto-Gel Cervical Collar can be used for heat or cold therapy to the neck, upper shoulder and upper back area.
 Use cold therapy for new and recent injury or sudden onset pain.
-Use heat therapy for injuries at least 2 days old and chronic pain caused by old injury and tight muscles.
-I recommend this because it conforms to the contours of your body and is well made to last for years.
+Use heat therapy for injuries over a week old and chronic pain from old injury and tight muscles.
+I recommend this because it conforms to the contours of your body and is well made so it will last for years.

 Warm Therapy Gel To Relax Tight Muscles and Relieve Chronic Neck Pain From Old Injuries